ilirhajrullahu/dift-practical-image-synthesis/README.md

 - In the first cell of the google colab notebook/jupyter notebook you can input your huggingface authentication token in the variable `my_hf_auth_token` and configure further options.
 - If you plan to not use google colab please set the `use_google_colab` variable to `False` in the jupyter notebook.
 - If you want to test a specific image class change the variable `demo_image` to one of the specified classes above the variable in the commentary.
+- If you want to extract the features from a specific transformer layer, chagen the variable `run_sd3_with_specific_layer` to True and `layer_id` to the layer you want (maximum 12).
+If you do so, please set `run_sd3_dift_demo` to False, as the two variants initialize the transformer differently (due to special methods for extracting the intermediate layers).
+- There are other parameters in the first cell for activating/ deactivating different functionalities/ visualisations (if you do not want to run all of them).
+- Please refer to the first cell for further explanations!

 ## Project Structure